michpohl/Loopy/app/src/main/assets/help_default.md

 #### Loop switching behaviour

 The standard mode *Switch immediately* lets you switch between loops just by clicking on them.
-If you use *Wait until finished* the player will preselect the loop you want to switch you, but wait until the current one is completely played before starting the next one.
+If you use *Wait until finished* the player will preselect the loop you want to switch to, but wait until the current one is completely played before starting the next one.

 #### Accepted file types